 - Do not use with a quilt, blanket or other warm items to avoid overheating.

 Our MookieMerino 4-Season Sleep Bag can be used all year round.

 Baby can only wear a nappy when in the sleep bag.
-However if you feel you have to layer while using the sleep bag, we recommend adding a thin long sleeve top (ideally made from natural fibre) when the room is colder.
+However if you feel you have to layer while using the sleeping bag, we recommend adding a thin long sleeve top (ideally made from natural fibre) when the room is colder.

 Obviously every child is different, some feel cold more easily than others for example, so we strongly recommend you touch your child’s skin (either on their back or on their chest/tummy) to gauge your Mookie’s real body’s temperature and layer appropriately.
 Your baby’s hands and feet are not good indications of their actual body temperature because of the immaturity of the circulatory system.

 Merino wool is lighter than traditional wool and synthetic fabrics.
 Most sleep bags on the market are thicker because they use synthetic materials like polyester filler which is a heavier material.